metamaden/awesome-deconvolution/README.md

 * [TME](https://olliecast.shinyapps.io/Deconvolution_Benchmarking/) : Benchmarking of Tumour Microenvrionment Cell Type Estimation From Bulk RNA. (see also: [Jiménez-Sánchez et al 2018](https://www.biorxiv.org/content/10.1101/437533v2.full)); tags: benchmark; tumor; cancer; microenvironment

+* [SCDC](https://meichendong.github.io/SCDC/) : Bulk Gene Expression Deconvolution by Multiple Single-Cell RNA Sequencing References ([Dong et al 2021](https://academic.oup.com/bib/article/22/1/416/5699815); tags: single-cell; rna-seq; transcriptomics).

+* [TOAST](https://bioconductor.org/packages/release/bioc/html/TOAST.html) : TOols for the Analysis of heterogeneouS Tissues.
+Tools for the analysis of heterogeneous tissues. (see also: [Li and Wu 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1778-0)); tags: bioconductor; transcriptomics; reference-free; partial_reference-free

 # Resource hubs for deconvolution

+These are cetralized repositories for well-annotated datasets and other entities relevant to deconvolution and benchmarking of deconvolution algorithms.

 * [omnideconv.org](https://omnideconv.org/) : omnideconv is an ecosystem of user-friendly tools and resources for the cell-type deconvolution of any organism and tissue profiled with bulk transcriptomics.

 # See also

+If you found `awesome-deconvolution` helpful, you may also be interested in the following:

 * [`awesome-awesomeness`](https://github.com/bayandin/awesome-awesomeness) : Large list of "awesome-*" style resources.
 *  [`awesome-single-cell`](https://github.com/seandavi/awesome-single-cell) : Large list of single-cell RNA-seq resources.